 What is Section 3?

-It is the policy of the Congress, and the purpose of this Section 3 policy, to ensure that the employment and other economic opportunities generated by federal financial assistance for housing and community development projects shall, to the greatest extent feasible, be directed toward low- and very-low-income persons or businesses, particularly those residents who are recipients of government assistance for housing.
+It is the policy of the United States Congress, and the purpose of this Section 3 policy, to ensure that the employment and other economic opportunities generated by federal financial assistance for housing and community development projects shall, to the greatest extent feasible, be directed toward low- and very-low-income persons or businesses, particularly those residents who are recipients of government assistance for housing.
 Construction projects that are financed in whole or in part by federal HUD funds are subject to Section 3 subcontracting requirements.

 Who are Section 3 residents?